HM Lord-Lieutenant of the Royal County of Berkshire, Mr Andrew Try

 Mr Try has only very recently taken over the role of Lord-Lieutenant.
 His Patronages and Presidencies will be advised in due course

 The role of the Lord-Lieutenant

-The Lord-Lieutenant is the permanent representative of the Queen in Berkshire.
+The Lord-Lieutenant is the permanent representative of The King in Berkshire.
 It is an honorary appointment.
-Mr Puxley was appointed as Lord-Lieutenant in January 2015.
-His predecessor, Mrs Bayliss, was in post from 2008 to 2015.
+Mr Try was appointed as Lord-Lieutenant in October 2023.
+His predecessor, Mr Puxley, was in post from 2015 to October 2023.

-The Lord-Lieutenant attends The Queen, Members of the Royal Family and visiting heads of state during visits to the County and makes all the arrangements for their visits.
+The Lord-Lieutenant attends The King, Members of the Royal Family and visiting heads of state during visits to the County and makes all the arrangements for their visits.

-The Lord-Lieutenant acts for The Queen in carrying out certain duties, mainly ceremonial, in connection with the Armed Forces and in presenting honours and awards.
+The Lord-Lieutenant acts for The King in carrying out certain duties, mainly ceremonial, in connection with the Armed Forces and in presenting honours and awards.